Animal Locomotion: Content and publication

 The published portfolio contained 19 by 24 inch plates in 36 by 36-inch frames, numbered from 1 to 781 in an order mostly based on types of movement (starting with "Walking" followed by "Walking and turning around", "Starting for a run", "Running", et cetera).
 The plates came in eleven categorized volumes with title pages: Vol. I. & II.
 Males (nude)., Vol. III. & IV.
 Females (nude)., Vol. V. Males (pelvis cloth)., Vol. VI.
 Females (semi-nude and transparent drapery) and Children., Vol. VII.
 Males and Females (draped) and Miscellaneous Subjects., Vol. VIII.
 Abnormal Movements.
 Men and Women (nude and semi-nude)., Vol. IX.
 Horses., Vol. X. Domestic Animals., and Vol. XI.
 Wild Animals and Birds.
-The classification and order of the subjects seems to suggest a hierarchy from nude human males down to chickens, according to the Christian concept of the Great chain of being.
+The classification and order of the subjects suggests a hierarchy from nude human males down to chickens, following the Christian concept of the Great chain of being.

 Subscribers had the option of selecting 100 plates of their choosing from the portfolio's prospectus and complete catalog for $100.
 Complete sets were offered for $600, but sold very poorly; reportedly only 37 proper versions were produced.

 Contrary to the animal focus suggested by the title of the collection, there were 514 plates of men and women in motion, 27 plates of abnormal male and female movement, 16 of children, 5 of adult male hand movement, and only 221 with animal subjects.
 Many of the animal plates featured horses, partially a consequence of Muybridge's offering private owners to photograph their horses in exchange for a contribution to the cost of the study.
 Animals were typically photographed crossing a short distance, human subjects were also portrayed performing activities ranging from typical daily tasks to competitive athletics.

 Muybridge classified his adult male human models according to their profession, adult female models ("chosen from all classes of society") to their marital status, age and built.
 He described himself (model 95) as "an ex-athlete, aged about sixty".

 In many cases the human images featured nude or partially-nude men or women, directly confronting a local controversy over the use of nude models in art.